astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `mass_update_pools`

-Updates reward variables for all pools.
+Updates the share of ASTRO emissions for multiple LP tokens.
+Only the contract owner can execute this.

 ```json
 {